|NFED Classified Photographs|

 Method 2: Embed a Youtube Video

-To embed the video i.e. show the video in your advert or listing.
+To embed the video i.e. show the video & allow it to play in your advert or listing.

-3/ Paste the code into the main text* of your advert or listing where you would like the video to go.
+4: Paste the code into the main wording* of your advert or listing where you would like the video to go & save the changes.

 *DO NOT put the Iframe code in the Website field of the submission form.
-This will stop the advert working properly
+This will stop the advert working correctly.

 If done correctly, the video will appear in the body of your advert or listing like this.